M33 (Pretoria): Route

 The M33 begins at a junction with the M10 route (Solomon Mahlangu Drive) in Constantia Park.
-It begins by heading northwards as January Masilela Drive (formerly Gen Louis Botha Drive) through the Constantia Park suburb before entering the Waterkloof Glen suburb and meeting the M30 route (Garsfontein Road) adjacent to the Waterglen Shopping Centre.
-The M33 continues northwards, separating the Menlyn suburb in the west from the Garsfontein suburb in the east, to reach a junction with the M11 route (Atterbury Road).
+It begins by heading northwards as January Masilela Drive (formerly Gen Louis Botha Drive) through the Constantia Park suburb before entering the Waterkloof Glen suburb and meeting the M30 route (Garsfontein Road) adjacent to the Waterglen Shopping Centre and The Glen High School.
+The M33 continues northwards, separating the Menlyn Maine mini-city in the west from the Garsfontein suburb in the east, to reach a junction with the M11 route (Atterbury Road).
 Still named January Masilela Drive, the M33 continues northwards, bypassing the Faerie Glen Nature Reserve, to reach its end at a junction with the M6 route (Lynnwood Road) in Lynnwood Ridge.